conda/conda-docs/docs/source/get-started/download.rst

 If you download Anaconda, you can use MD5 or SHA to verify your download.

-NOTE: MD5 or SHA verification is not available for Miniconda.
+MD5 sums for Miniconda can be found here: http://repo.continuum.io/miniconda/

 Get the actual MD5 or SHA1 sum for your Anaconda package here: http://continuum.io/md5